varunsonavni/ansible/README.md

 ```
 ansible-vault create playbookname.yaml
 After that you need to add a password.
-Now If you run cat playbookname.yaml it will show in encrypted format.
+Now If you run cat playbookname.yaml it will show in encrypted format (AES256).
 ```

 ### To edit a encrypted playbook.